Product Frequently Asked Questions

 Most fabrication steps, including saw-cutting, routing, laser-cutting, drilling, edge finishing, cementing, and buffing can be performed on ACRYLITE® digital print.
 Line-bending and thermoforming may also potentially be performed but this may compromise the appearance of the final result by thinning out the caplayer and will also affect the ink layer which may not be flexible enough to be thermoformed.
 We recommend that you test this in your application first.
 The primary fabrication step that we specifically recommend against is flame-polishing, since the flame will visually damage the printable surface.
 For additional information, refer to our tips on fabricating ACRYLITE® digital print.

-My printer seems to print on standard acrylic just fine, do I really need digital print?
+Can I print on regular acrylic/plexiglass or do I need digital print?

 For better durability, we would still recommend using ACRYLITE® digital print.
-There may be some applications where printing on standard acrylic does not show any ink adhesion issues.
+There may be some applications where printing on standard acrylic does not show any ink adhesion issues but in certain cases you would likely need to use a primer to get the ink to adhere to the standard acrylic.
+Note that priming can be a messy and time-consuming step, and there are also safety and environmental considerations.
+This can be completely avoided by using ACRYLITE® digital print sheet.
 For example, if the printed result is not subjected to post-printing operations (such as cutting or routing) and is protected from harm, then printing on standard acrylic might satisfy your needs.
 However, we have seen issues where a piece of standard acrylic was printed and “appeared” to work fine, but post-printing steps such as routing caused catastrophic delamination of the ink.

 Does ACRYLITE® digital print sheet have an edge color?